Down East Blogs

 The Salt Stories blog features the work of students at the Salt Institute for Documentary Studies, a 15-week educational program training aspiring writers, radio producers, and photographers in the art of nonfiction storytelling.
 We believe everyone has a story to tell, and we work with our students to use journalistic skills and ethics to produce powerful and objective work.
 Each semester we are proud to send a group of documentarians and nonfiction storytellers out into the world hoping that they continue to shape our ever-changing media landscape.

 Nine groups of Salt Institute for Documentary Studies students went around the state this past winter looking for short stories to share.
-Part 7 looks at what keeps Glenn Emmons coming back to a frozen Sebago Lake.
+Part 9 looks at the craft of a taxidermist.

 Skiers hit the trails at Sugarloaf Friday, the earliest opening for the resort in Carrabasset Valley since 2007.